ingmarh/scroll-shadow-element/README.md

 technique with `background-attachment: local`][pure-css-alternative].

-The main motivation to create a custom element was to find a solution to have the shadows above the content and independent of the element‘s background.
+The main motivation to create a custom element was to find a solution to have the shadows above the content and independent of the element’s background.
 If you don’t have these requirements, the pure CSS technique might work for you too.